xarray-contrib/xarray-simlab/doc/run_parallel.rst

-A :class:`~xsimlab.Model` object can be viewed as a Directed Acyclic Graph (DAG) built from a collection of processes (i.e., process-decorated classes) as nodes and their inter-dependencies as directed edges.
+A :class:`~xsimlab.Model` object can be viewed as a Directed Acyclic Graph (DAG) built from a collection of processes (i.e., process-decorated classes) as nodes and their inter-dependencies as oriented edges.
 At each simulation stage, a task graph is built from this DAG, which is then executed by one of the schedulers available in Dask.